5 Must-have Picture Books

-What child does not know the Dr. Seuss' story books?
-They were a delight back then and still putting smiles on children's faces today.
+What child does not know the Dr. Seuss' storybooks?
+They were a delight back then and his stories are still putting smiles on children's faces today.
 I was pleasantly surprised to see "The Cat in The Hat" translated into French.
 The French version is dramatically funnier than its English counterpart, "Le Chat Au Chapeau."
-In any case, as I read this book often to my daughter back then, now I am pleased to read it to my granddaughters today!
+As I read this book often to my daughter back then, now I am pleased to read it to my granddaughters today!

 The Critter of Mercer Mayer

-Children's story book author Mercer Mayer is well known for over 300 story books with "The Critter" being one of his most popular works.
-Little Critter tries to do everything for his mom, however, his endeavors forever turn out wrong.
-He also tries to wash the dishes and they all fall on the floor.
-He carries grocery bags for his mom and the bag breaks.
+Children's story book author Mercer Mayer is well known for over 300 picture books with "The Critter" being one of his most popular works.
+A little critter tries to do everything for his mom, except, all his endeavors forever turn out wrong.
+He also tries to wash the dishes and every one falls on the floor.
+He carries grocery bags for his mom and the bags break.
 He mops the floor and soap bubbles land everywhere.
 He wants to set the table for dinner, but is distracted by a program on the TV.
-Finally, he gives his mom a huge kiss and says he did it just for you mom.
+Finally, he gives his mom a huge kiss, and says he did it all just for her.

 The Best of Preschool

 Another favorite among preschoolers is "The Ugly Duckling" created by Hans Christian Anderson in the 1800s.
 It's a moving story regarding a beautiful swan who finally realizes it is not an unsightly duckling.
 After meeting friends who make fun of him the swan feels odd.
 But then, he recovers quickly from an inferiority complex when he grows into a striking swan.
 He was not a common old duck!